Back

 Is self tanner safe with prescription skincare like tretinoin?

 Yes, with the same timing rules as retinol.
-Apply tretinoin the night before tanning, pause for at least 5 nights after, then reintroduce slowly.
-If you're using high-strength prescription tretinoin, your tan will fade faster regardless of timing - plan accordingly.
+Apply tretinoin the night before tanning, pause through day 4, then reintroduce slowly from day 5.
+If you're using high-strength prescription tretinoin, your tan will fade faster regardless of timing.
+Plan accordingly.

 The Bottom Line